 throughout a very troubled world.

-We greatly appreciate your volunteer labor, encouragement, and financial support for our activities welcoming refugees to their new homes here in the North Country.
-Donations can be made to St. John's Church, 4 Church Street, Essex, NY 12936 with FOR in the memo line.
+We greatly appreciate your volunteer labor, encouragement, and financial support for our activities.
+Donations by check can be made to St. John's Church, 4 Church Street, Essex, NY 12936 with “FOR” in the memo line.